 To apply for council housing in your area follow this link.

-Further information on applying for Council Housing can be found at these links:
+Further information on applying for Council/Housing Association Housing can be found at these links:

 For information on Social Housing Tenancy agreements follow the folling links:

-Detailed guides to all aspects of Social Housing can be found at GOV.UK.
+Detailed guides to all aspects of Social Housing can be found at the following links:

 If you found this useful please share it